-If a student has successfully completed a Wisconsin Department of Public Instruction (DPI) State-Certified Cooperative Education, Co-Op Employability Skill certification then they have met the YA Employability Skills requirement for that year.
-A copy of the student's DPI Co-Op Employability Skill Certificate must be maintained on file with their YA regional consortium.

-Earned Wisconsin Employability Skills Certificate (checked if applicable) or,
+1. If a student has successfully completed a Wisconsin Department of Public Instruction (DPI) State-Certified Cooperative Education, Co-Op Employability Skill certification then they have met the YA Employability Skills requirement.
+A copy of the student's DPI Co-Op Employability Skill Certificate must be maintained on file with their YA regional consortium. ☐ Earned Wisconsin Employability Skills Certificate (checked if applicable) or, 2 Completed and rated "Employability Skills" through this VA OII guide as described below